Is Prozac Addictive? What You Need To Know

 FDA-Approved Uses of Prozac (Prescription Medication)

-• Major Depressive Disorder: Prozac is mainly prescribed for major depressive disorder, which is a mental disorder accompanied by a low mood, anhedonia, and other symptoms that can interfere with normal functioning.
+Major Depressive Disorder: Prozac is mainly prescribed for major depressive disorder, which is a mental disorder accompanied by a low mood, anhedonia, and other symptoms of depression that can interfere with normal functioning.

-• Obsessive-Compulsive Disorder (OCD): It is also used for OCD, which is a mental illness associated with obsessive thoughts and compulsive behaviors.
+Obsessive-Compulsive Disorder (OCD): It is also used for OCD, which is generally associated with obsessive thoughts and compulsive behaviors.

 Off-Label Uses of Prozac (Non FDA-Approved)

-While not officially approved by the FDA, Prozac is sometimes prescribed off-label for the following conditions:
+While not officially approved by the Food and Drug Administration (FDA), Prozac is sometimes prescribed off-label for the following conditions:

 The Addiction Question: "Is Prozac Really Addictive?"

-According to an International Journal of Mental Health Nursing study, individuals who use SSRIs like Prozac for an extended period are at risk of developing physiologic dependency.
+According to an International Journal of Mental Health Nursing study, individuals who use SSRIs like Prozac for an extended period are at risk of developing physiological dependency.

-Over 56% of antidepressant users report that they get withdrawal symptoms after they have decided to get off the medication, which is a clear indication that physical dependency has been formed.
+Over 56% of antidepressant users report that they experience withdrawal symptoms after they have decided to get off the medication, which is a clear indication that physical dependence has been formed.

-When such symptoms are present, it simply means that the body has adjusted to the medication or Prozac addiction.
+When such symptoms are present, it simply means that the body has adjusted to the medication or Prozac dependency.

-Now, any attempt to discontinue the medication or Prozac addiction may lead to a serious imbalance.
+Now, any attempt to discontinue the medication may lead to a serious imbalance.

 One of the major problems with Prozac and other similar prescription drugs is that many people have been prescribed them for years.

-This extended use of antidepressant medication can amplify the problem of dependency.
+This long-term use of antidepressant medication can amplify the problem of dependency.

 How Can You Get Hooked on Prozac?